 To sum up this article, the people reading and evaluating your applications want to see meaningful updates that let them know you are continuing to build skills and knowledge relevant to medicine, despite having already submitted your AMCAS primary application.

-If you follow this one piece of information, you will increase your chances of writing an update letter that improves your chances of getting into medical school.
+If you follow this one piece of information, you will increase your chances of writing medical school update letters that improve your chances of getting into medical school.

-I hope you found this article useful and I wish you the best in all your aspirations.
+I hope you found this article helpful and I wish you the best in all your aspirations.

 Adam Lowrance, PhD